John H. D’Arms Faculty Awards for Distinguished Graduate Mentoring in the Humanities

 2002

-- Elizabeth S. Anderson, Professor of Philosophy and Women’s Studies, LSA
+- Elizabeth S. Anderson, Professor of Philosophy and Professor of Women’s Studies

 2001

-- Richard W. Bailey, Professor of English Language and Literature, LSA
+- Richard W. Bailey, Professor of English Language and Literature

-- Joanne Leonard, Professor of Art, School of Art and Design; Professor of Women’s Studies; Faculty Associate, Program in American Culture, LSA
+- Joanne Leonard, Professor of Art, Professor of Women’s Studies, and Faculty Associate, Program in American Culture

 2000

-- George J. Bornstein, The C.A.
-Patrides Professor of English; Professor of English Language and Literature, LSA
+- George J. Bornstein, C.A.
+Patrides Professor of English and Professor of English Language and Literature

-- Sharon C. Herbert, Professor of Archaeology and Greek; Curator and Director, Kelsey Museum of Archaeology, LSA
+- Sharon C. Herbert, Professor of Archaeology and Professor of Greek; Curator and Director of Kelsey Museum of Archaeology

-- Domna C. Stanton, The Elizabeth M. Douvan Collegiate Professor; Professor of Romance Languages and Women’s Studies, LSA
+- Domna C. Stanton, Elizabeth M. Douvan Collegiate Professor; Professor of Romance Languages and Professor of Women’s Studies

 1999

-- Kathleen M. Canning, Associate Professor of History; Associate Professor of Women’s Studies, LSA
+- Kathleen M. Canning, Associate Professor of History and Associate Professor of Women’s Studies

-- Sonya O. Rose, Professor of Sociology; Professor of History; Professor of Women’s Studies, LSA
+- Sonya O. Rose, Professor of Sociology, Professor of History, and Professor of Women’s Studies

-- Marlon B. Ross, Professor of English Language and Literature; Professor of Afroamerican and African Studies, LSA
+- Marlon B. Ross, Professor of English Language and Literature and Professor of Afroamerican and African Studies

 1998

-- Frances R. Aparicio, Arthur F. Thurneau Professor; Associate Professor of Spanish and American Culture, Department of Romance Languages and Literatures, LSA
+- Frances R. Aparicio, Arthur F. Thurneau Professor; Associate Professor of Spanish and Associate Professor of American Culture

-- Ruth Behar, Professor of Anthropology and Women’s Studies, Department of Anthropology, LSA
+- Ruth Behar, Professor of Anthropology and Professor of Women’s Studies

-- Stephen H. Sumida, Associate Professor of English Language and Literature and American Culture, Department of English Language and Literature, LSA
+- Stephen H. Sumida, Associate Professor of English Language and Literature and Associate Professor of American Culture

 1997

-- Anne Ruggles Gere, Professor of Education, School of Education; Professor of English, Department of English Language and Literature, LSA
+- Anne Ruggles Gere, Professor of Education and Professor of English

-- Professor Cedomil Goic, Domingo Faustino Sarmiento Professor of Spanish-American Literature, Department of Romance Languages and Literatures, LSA
+- Professor Cedomil Goic, Domingo Faustino Sarmiento Professor of Spanish-American Literature

-- Patricia Simons, Associate Professor, History of Art and Women’s Studies, LSA
+- Patricia Simons, Associate Professor of History of Art and Associate Professor of Women’s Studies

 1996

-- Enoch Brater, Professor of English Language and Literature, LSA; Professor of Theatre, School of Music
+- Enoch Brater, Professor of English Language and Literature and Professor of Theatre

-- L. Ross Chambers, Marvin Felheim Distinguished University Professor of French and Comparative Literature, Department of Romance Languages and Literatures, LSA
+- L. Ross Chambers, Marvin Felheim Distinguished University Professor of French and Comparative Literature

-- Andrew W. Mead, Associate Professor of Music Theory, School of Music
+- Andrew W. Mead, Associate Professor of Music Theory

 1995

-- Judith O. Becker, Professor of Musicology and Ethnomusicology, School of Music
+- Judith O. Becker, Professor of Musicology and Ethnomusicology

-- Luis O. Gomez, Charles O. Hucker Professor of Buddhist Studies, Department of Asian Languages and Cultures; Adjunct Professor of Psychology, LSA
+- Luis O. Gomez, Charles O. Hucker Professor of Buddhist Studies and Adjunct Professor of Psychology

-- Ludwig Koenen, Herbert C. Youtie Distinguished University Professor of Papyrology, Department of Classical Studies, LSA
+- Ludwig Koenen, Herbert C. Youtie Distinguished University Professor of Papyrology